 Contracts, Checks, Deposits and Funds

-8.2 All checks, drafts or other orders for the payment of money, notes or other evidences of indebtedness issued in the name of the Corporation, shall be signed by such officers or agents of the Corporation and in such manner as shall from time to time be determined by the Board.
+8.2 Checks.
+All checks, drafts or other orders for the payment of money, notes or other evidence of indebtedness issued in the name of the Corporation shall be signed by such officers or agents of the Corporation and in such manner as shall from time to time be determined by the Board.
 In the absence of such determination, such instrument shall be signed by the Treasurer or an Assistant Treasurer and countersigned by the President or a Vice President of the Corporation.

-8.4 The Board may accept on behalf of the Corporation any contribution, gift, bequest or devise for the general purposes or for any special purpose of the Corporation.
+8.4 Donations.
+The Board may accept on behalf of the Corporation any contribution, gift, bequest or devise for the general purposes or for any special purpose of the Corporation, consistent with applicable law.

 Books and Records

-10.1 The fiscal year of the Corporation shall begin on July 1 and end on June 30 of the following year.
+10.1 Fiscal Year.
+The fiscal year of the Corporation shall begin on July 1 and end on June 30 of the following year.

-11.1 The Board shall adopt a corporate seal which shall be in the form of a circle and shall have inscribed thereon the name of the Corporation.
+11.1 Corporate Seal.
+The Board shall adopt a corporate seal which shall be in the form of a circle and shall have inscribed thereon the name of the Corporation.

 Waiver of Notice

-13.1 The Corporation shall indemnify any Director or officer, and may indemnify any other employee or agent, who was or is a party to, or is threatened to be made a party to or who is called as a witness in connection with, any threatened, pending, or completed action, suit or proceeding, whether civil, criminal, administrative or investigative, including an action by or in the right of the Corporation, by reason of the fact that he or she is or was a Director, officer, employee or agent of the Corporation or is or was serving at the request of the Corporation as a Director, officer, employee or agent of another corporation, partnership, joint venture, trust or other enterprise, against expenses, including attorneys' fees, judgments, fines and amounts paid in settlement actually and reasonably incurred by him or her in connection with such action, suit or proceeding, unless the act or failure to act giving rise to the claim for indemnification is determined by a court of competent jurisdiction to have constituted willful misconduct or recklessness.
+13.1 Indemnification.
+The Corporation shall indemnify any Director or officer, and may indemnify any other employee or agent, who was or is a party to, or is threatened to be made a party to or who is called as a witness in connection with, any threatened, pending, or completed action, suit or proceeding, whether civil, criminal, administrative or investigative, including an action by or in the right of the Corporation, by reason of the fact that they are or were a Director, officer, employee or agent of the Corporation or are or were serving at the request of the Corporation as a Director, officer, employee or agent of another corporation, partnership, joint venture, trust or other enterprise, against expenses, including attorneys’ fees, judgments, fines and amounts paid in settlement actually and reasonably incurred by such Director, officer employee or agent of the Corporation in connection with such action, suit or proceeding, unless the act or failure to act giving rise to the claim for indemnification is determined by a court of competent jurisdiction to have constituted willful misconduct or recklessness.

-The indemnification and advancement of expenses provided by, or granted pursuant to, this Article 13.1 shall not be deemed exclusive of any other rights to which those seeking indemnification or advancement of expenses may be entitled under any Bylaw, agreement, contract, vote of Directors or pursuant to the direction, howsoever embodied, of any court of competent jurisdiction or otherwise, both as to action in his or her official capacity and as to action in another capacity while holding such office.
+13.1.1 The indemnification and advancement of expenses provided by, or granted pursuant to, this Article 13 shall not be deemed exclusive of any other rights to which those seeking indemnification or advancement of expenses may be entitled under any Bylaw, agreement, contract, vote of Directors or pursuant to the direction, howsoever embodied, of any court of competent jurisdiction or otherwise, both as to action in their official capacity and as to action in another capacity while holding such office.
 It is the policy of the Corporation that indemnification of, and advancement of expenses to, Directors and officers of the Corporation shall be made to the fullest extent permitted by law.

-The Corporation shall pay expenses incurred by an officer or Director, and may pay expenses incurred by any other employee or agent, in defending a civil or criminal action, suit or proceeding in advance of the final disposition of such action, suit or proceeding upon receipt of an undertaking by or on behalf of such person to repay such amount if it shall ultimately be determined that he or she is not entitled to be indemnified by the Corporation.
+13.1.2 The Corporation shall pay expenses incurred by an officer or Director, and may pay expenses incurred by any other employee or agent, in defending a civil or criminal action, suit or proceeding in advance of the final disposition of such action, suit or proceeding upon receipt of an undertaking by or on behalf of such person to repay such amount if it shall ultimately be determined that they are not entitled to be indemnified by the Corporation.

+13.2 Authorization of Funds.
 The Corporation shall have the authority to create a fund of any nature, which may, but need not be, under the control of a trustee, or otherwise secure or insure in any manner, its indemnification obligations, whether arising under these Bylaws or otherwise.
-This authority shall include, without limitation, the authority to (i) deposit funds in trust or in escrow, (ii) establish any form of self insurance, or (iii) establish a letter of credit, guaranty or surety arrangement for the benefit of such persons in connection with the anticipated indemnification or advancement of expenses contemplated by this Article 13.1.
-The provisions of this Article 13.1 shall not be deemed to preclude the indemnification of, or advancement of expenses to, any person who is not specified in Section 6.1 above but whom the Corporation has the power or obligation to indemnify, or to advance expenses for, under the provisions of the Nonprofit Corporation Law, as amended, or otherwise.
-The authority granted by this Section 13.1 shall be exercised by the Board of Directors of the Corporation.
+This authority shall include, without limitation, the authority to (i) deposit funds in trust or in escrow, (ii) establish any form of self-insurance, or (iii) establish a letter of credit, guaranty or surety arrangement for the benefit of such persons in connection with the anticipated indemnification or advancement of expenses contemplated by this Article 13.
+The provisions of this Article 13 shall not be deemed to preclude the indemnification of, or advancement of expenses to, any person who is not specified in Section 6.1 above but whom the Corporation has the power or obligation to indemnify, or to advance expenses for, under the provisions of the Nonprofit Corporation Law, as amended, or otherwise.
+The authority granted by this Article 13 shall be exercised by the Board of Directors of the Corporation.

-13.3 A Director shall not be personally liable, as such, for monetary damages for any action taken, or for any failure to take any action, unless: (1) the Director has breached or failed to perform the duties of his or her office under Subchapter B, Chapter 57 of the Pennsylvania Nonprofit Corporation Law applicable to directors of nonprofit corporations; and (2) the breach or failure to perform constitutes self-dealing, willful misconduct, or recklessness.
+13.5 Director Limitation of Liability.
+A Director shall not be personally liable, as such, for monetary damages for any action taken, or for any failure to take any action, unless: (1) the Director has breached or failed to perform the duties of their office under Subchapter B, Chapter 57 of the Pennsylvania Nonprofit Corporation Law applicable to directors of nonprofit corporations; and (2) the breach or failure to perform constitutes self-dealing, willful misconduct, or recklessness.
 The preceding paragraph shall not apply to: (1) the responsibility or liability of a Director pursuant to any criminal statute; or (2) the liability of a Director for the payment of taxes pursuant to Federal, State or local law.
 No amendment to or repeal of this Article shall apply to or have any effect on the personal liability for monetary damages of any Director for, or with respect to, any act or omission of such Director occurring prior to such amendment or repeal.

-15.1 Upon dissolution of the Corporation, its assets shall be distributed for one or more exempt purposes within the meaning of §501(c)(3) of the Internal Revenue Code of 1954 (or corresponding provisions of subsequent federal tax laws), or shall be distributed to the federal government or to a state or local government for a public purpose, in accordance with the Articles of Incorporation.
+15.1 Dissolution.
+Upon dissolution of the Corporation, the assets of the Corporation shall be distributed for one or more exempt purposes within the meaning of §501(c)(3) of the Internal Revenue Code of 1954 (or corresponding provisions of subsequent federal tax laws), or shall be distributed to the federal government or to a state or local government for a public purpose, in accordance with the Articles of Incorporation of the Corporation.

 Amendments to Bylaws